aws/sagemaker-python-sdk/doc/overview.rst

         instance_type='ml.c5.xlarge',
         initial_instance_count=1
     )

+For a sample notebook that demonstrates using ``ModelBuilder`` to build a XGBoost model, see `XGBoost example <https://github.com/aws-samples/sagemaker-hosting/SageMaker-Model-Builder/traditional-models/model-builder-xgboost.ipynb>`_.

 **Triton models**.
 You can use ``ModelBuilder`` to serve PyTorch models on a Triton inference server.
 Specify the ``model_server`` parameter as ``ModelServer.TRITON``, pass a model, and include a ``SchemaBuilder`` object which requires sample inputs and outputs from the model.
 The following snippet shows an example.